 Her fifth book, The Left Side of History: World War II and the Unfulfilled Promise of Communism in Eastern Europe (Duke University Press, 2015), won the Honorable Mention for the 2015 Heldt Prize for the Best Book in Slavic/Eastern European/Eurasian Women's Studies.
 From Notes to Narrative: Writing Ethnographies that Everyone Can Read is her sixth book, published with the University of Chicago Press in 2016.
 Red Hangover: Legacies of 20th Century Communism is a collection of essays and short stories published in 2018, and her eighth academic book, Second World, Second Sex: Socialist Women's Activism and Global Solidarity during the Cold War was published in 2019.
-Her articles and essays have been translated into over twenty languages and have appeared in popular publications such as Aeon, Dissent, Foreign Affairs, Jacobin, The World Policy Journal, The Lancet, The New Republic, Quartz, The Baffler, The Washington Post, and The New York Times.
+Her articles and essays have been translated into over twenty languages and have appeared in popular publications such as Aeon, Dissent, Foreign Affairs, Jacobin, The World Policy Journal, The Lancet, NBC Think, The New Republic, Quartz, The Baffler, The Washington Post, and The New York Times.

 Her research has been supported by: the National Science Foundation (NSF), Fulbright Foundation, the National Council on Eurasian and East European Research (NCEEER), the International Research and Exchanges Board (IREX), and the American Council of Learned Societies (ACLS).

 Kristen Ghodsee has also won fellowships at the Woodrow Wilson International Center for Scholars in Washington, D.C.; the Max Planck Institute for Demographic Research in Rostock, Germany; and the Radcliffe Institute for Advanced Study at Harvard University.
 Ghodsee was also a Member in the School of Social Science at the Institute for Advanced Study in Princeton, New Jersey.
 For the 2014-2015 academic year, Ghodsee was a fellow at the Freiburg Institute for Advanced Studies (FRIAS).
 In 2015-2016, she was a visiting senior fellow at the Imre Kertész Kolleg in Jena, Germany, and at the Aleksanteri Institute at the University of Helsinki.

-She currently serves as the president of the Association of Members of the Institute for Advanced Study (AMIAS), and is a former president of the Society for Humanistic Anthropology (SHA).
+She is president emerita of the Association of Members of the Institute for Advanced Study (AMIAS) and a former president of the Society for Humanistic Anthropology (SHA).